 When it is time to receive Holy Communion, visitors must follow the directives of Basilica Ushers and Staff.

-Immediately following each Mass, Mass attendees must exit the Great Upper Church through the East Side doors as directed.
-Re-entry will only be allowed through the front lower level East Entrance of the Basilica, following the same entry protocol.
+Immediately following each Mass, Mass attendees must exit the Basilica as directed by the Basilica staff to allow the Crypt Church or Great Upper Church to be sanitized.
+Re-entry will only be allowed through the front lower level East Entrance, following the same entry protocol.

-Confessions will be available Monday through Saturday from 9 am to 11 am in the Transept Chapels of the Great Upper Church (Our Lady of Mount Carmel, Our Lady Help of Christians, Our Mother of Perpetual Help, and Mary, Queen of All Hearts).
+Confessions will be available Monday through Saturday from 9 am to 12 noon in the Transept Chapels of the Great Upper Church (Our Lady of Mount Carmel, Our Lady Help of Christians, Our Mother of Perpetual Help, and Mary, Queen of All Hearts).
 There will be no Confessions on Sundays until further notice.

 Face coverings must be worn at all times during Confession.